natan-holtzman/CliMa_Microwave/README.md

 # CliMa_Microwave
 This repository contains code related to the paper "Constraining plant hydraulics with microwave radiometry in a land surface model: Impacts of temporal resolution" by Holtzman et al., submitted to Water Resources Research in 2023.

-The "simulation_code" folder contains source code of the modified plant and soil modules of the CliMA Land model version that is described in the paper.
+The `simulation_code` folder contains source code of the modified plant and soil modules of the CliMA Land model version that is described in the paper.

-The "assim_code" folder contains code for model-data-fusion, as well as analysis and plotting results.
+The `assim_code` folder contains code for model-data-fusion, as well as analysis and plotting results.

-The "data" folder contains input data for the model and scripts that were used to process that data.
+The `data` folder contains input data for the model and scripts that were used to process that data.

-To run any of the code in this repository, first make sure to use "env_feb171" as your Julia environment.
+To run any of the code in this repository, first make sure to use `feb_j171` as your Julia environment.
 Instantiating this environment will install the specific version of the overall CliMA Land model that was used in the paper.
-Note: newer versions of CliMA Land are not backwards-compatible with many of the scripts in this repository.
+This repository is _not_ compatible with newer versions of CliMA Land.

-For an example of the modified CliMA Land model that was presented in the paper, you can run assim_code/plot_fig2.jl or assim_code/plot_fig3_4.jl
+For an example of the modified CliMA Land model that was presented in the paper, you can run `assim_code/plot_fig2.jl` or `assim_code/plot_fig3_4.jl`

-To generate the full results, carry out the following command-line workflow within the assim_code/outputs/run_nov_2022 folder:
+To generate the full results, carry out the following command-line workflow within the `assim_code/outputs/run_nov_2022` folder:

 1. Generate synthetic brightness temperature observations from the "true" model